 Presidential Cats at the White House

-Barrack Obama didn’t have cats (shame on him), but George W. Bush, Gerald Ford, Jimmy Carter, Ronald Reagan, and John F. Kennedy had felines at 1600 Pennsylvania Avenue.
-Calvin Coolidge, Teddy Roosevelt, and Woodrow Wilson also had cats.
+Barrack Obama didn’t have cats (shame on him), but George W. Bush, Bill Clinton, Gerald Ford, Jimmy Carter, Ronald Reagan, and John F. Kennedy had felines at 1600 Pennsylvania Avenue.
+Calvin Coolidge, Teddy Roosevelt, Woodrow Wilson, Rutherford Hayes, Chester Arthur and Abraham Lincoln also had cats.

 On President’s Day, take a look at Presidential Cats